 * type code, it will throw

-* the exception TypeCodePackage.BadKind
+* the exception TypeCodePackage.BadKind.
+For example,

-* if the method discriminator_type
+* if the method discriminator_type is called on anything

-* other than a union
+* other than a union, it will throw BadKind

-* because only union
+* because only unions have a discriminator.

 * The following list shows which methods apply to which kinds of